hashicorp/vault/website/source/docs/auth/aws.html.md

 [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html).)

-During login, the backend verifies the signature on the PKCS#7 document, ensuring that the information contained within is certified accurate by AWS.
+During login, the backend verifies the signature on the PKCS#7 document, ensuring that the information contained within, is certified accurate by AWS.
 Before succeeding the login attempt and returning a Vault token, the backend verifies the current running status of the instance via the EC2 API.